gokulgopalan/gokulgopalan.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: 3rd year Economics PhD student at <a href='https://warwick.ac.uk/fac/soc/economics/'>University of Warwick</a>
+subtitle: Department of Economics, <a href='https://warwick.ac.uk/fac/soc/economics/'>The University of Warwick</a>

 profile:
   align: right